adaugherity/zfs-backup/README.md

 sender, this will remain undisturbed.

+## "Cannot unmount" a deleted filesystem
+If you delete a filesystem on the source side, replicating this deletion to the target may fail with a "cannot unmount" error, e.g.:

+    cannot unmount '/export/backup/mongo': Operation not permitted
+    Error sending snapshot.

+This occurs on OSes where the kernel restricts mount operations, such that granting the **mount** right with `zfs allow` is insufficient.
+A simple workaround is to run `zfs unmount `_`filesystem`_ on the target and then run `zfs-backup.sh` again.

 ## Property values
 Given the hierarchy `pool/a/b`,
 * with **fullpath** (`zfs recv -d`), this is replicated to `backupserver:backuppool/a/b`